 This plan also allows you to finance property purchases via a non-recourse loan or mortgage, which treats only the home and not the plan as collateral.
 Solo 401(k) participants can borrow up to $50,000 or 50% of their account value.

 A 1031 exchange

 allows you to postpone taxes on gains from the sale of an investment property by reinvesting the equity from that property into a new property.

 To set up a 1031 exchange, you’ll have to identify a replacement property within 45 days of the sale of your original property.
 This replacement house will have to be of equal or greater value than the original, and you’ll have to close on the purchase within 180 days.

-If the landlord life sounds like the life for you, you can learn how get started with SuperMoney’s Ultimate Guide to Real Estate Investment.
+If enjoying steady cash flow sounds like a life you’re looking forward to then you can learn how to get started with SuperMoney’s Ultimate Guide to Real Estate Investment

 Tiffany Hsu no longer writes for SuperMoney.
 In addition to her work at SuperMoney, Tiffany covered breaking news for New York Times and economic news for The Los Angeles Times.
 She is a UC Berkeley graduate and earned an M.B.A. from Columbia University.